Wavepackets on de Sitter spacetime: Wavepackets

-\end{definition}
+\end{Definition}

-We note the following important property of a wavepacket on $\dS$: the restriction of a wavepacket to a Cauchy hypersurface of $\dS$ is a smooth function.
-This is immediate from expression \eqref{wpack-hyper} and is also a property of the wavepackets usually defined on $\M_{n+1}$.
+We note the following important property of a wavepacket on $\dS$: the restriction of a~wave\-packet to a Cauchy hypersurface of $\dS$ is a smooth function.
+This is immediate from expression~\eqref{wpack-hyper} and is also a property of the wavepackets usually defined on~$\M_{n+1}$.

-The restriction of the measure on the cone to the measure on the absolute (which is actually a restriction from $\fC$ to $\fC^+$) will be justified when we calculate the behaviour of a wavepacket in the limit $R \rightarrow \infty$.
-Moreover, $\hat{f}\Psi_\mu$ is a bounded and infinitely differentiable function (for the expression in the ambient coordinate system, this is true in the regions where the sign of $x\cdot\xi$ does not change).
-Then, from the dominated convergence theorem, the limit and integration operations commute, hence the derivatives of the wavepacket are the smearing of $\hat{f}$ with the derivatives of the plane wave.
-Therefore the wavepacket is also a solution of the wave equation \eqref{wave_eq}.
+The restriction of the measure on the cone to the measure on the absolute (which is actually a~restriction from~$\fC$ to~$\fC^+$) will be justified when we calculate the behaviour of a wavepacket in the limit $R \rightarrow \infty$.
+Moreover, $\hat{f}\Psi_\mu$ is a bounded and infinitely differentiable function (for the expression in the ambient coordinate system, this is true in the regions where the sign of~$x\cdot\xi$ does not change).
+Then, from the dominated convergence theorem, the limit and integration operations commute, hence the derivatives of the wavepacket are the smearing of~$\hat{f}$ with the derivatives of the plane wave.
+Therefore the wavepacket is also a solution of the wave equation~\eqref{wave_eq}.